Reštaurácia Furkotka

 Arriving at Altitude: The Setting Around Furkotka

 Štrbské Pleso is one of those Slovak mountain towns that earns its status not through urban polish but through sheer environmental authority.
 At roughly 1,350 metres above sea level in the High Tatras, the glacial lake at the village's centre pulls in hikers, cross-country skiers, and slow travellers who have learned to treat the area as a destination in its own right rather than a waypoint.
 Dining here follows a rhythm set by the outdoors: meals tend to run longer, arrive more generously, and carry more weight than the equivalent plate would at a city-centre address.
-Reštaurácia Furkotka, located at Štrbské Pleso 21, sits inside that tradition rather than apart from it.
+Reštaurácia Furkotka, a restaurant in Štrbské Pleso serving Traditional Slovak & Central European cuisine, is located at Štrbské Pleso 21.

 The dining ritual in Slovakia's mountain resort towns differs structurally from the capital or the larger regional cities.
 There is less competitive pressure on each restaurant to innovate or pivot seasonally, and more expectation that a table will hold its guests for the full arc of an evening.
 Soup arrives first and is taken seriously: broth-based preparations, often with dumplings or noodles, function not as an opener in the French sense but as a foundational course that sets the pace.
 Main dishes lean on pork, game, and freshwater fish from the surrounding region, preparations that have changed slowly over generations and carry the weight of that continuity.